 - Body measurements: Measuring parts of your body (in inches) is another good way to track your progress.
 You’ll want to measure at least your waist, arms, legs, and hips to get a good idea of how you’re progressing.

-You can also keep a training diary to record your workouts and track all the miles you cycle.
+You can also keep a training diary to record your cycling for weight loss workouts and track all the miles you cycle.

-A cycling workout routine is much more sustainable if you enjoy it.
+A cycling workout routine for weight loss is much more sustainable if you enjoy it.
 There are plenty of ways to make cycling more fun, including riding with a group or exploring new parks and trails outdoors.
 If you struggle to stay motivated, joining a cycling group can also be fun.

 Transitioning to indoor cycling can sometimes be challenging, especially if you’re used to biking outdoors.
 If you decide to ride indoors, you can listen to music, podcasts, or audiobooks while you cycle to keep things interesting.
 You may also want to try using a virtual training app like Vingo to bike through real-world virtual locations around the globe!

-No matter how much you exercise, if you’re fueling your body with junk, it will be challenging to meet your weight loss goal.
-Instead, focus on eating lean protein, fresh fruits, vegetables, and limit all processed and sugary foods.
-Many cyclists also prefer to eat small meals, often throughout the day to boost their metabolism.
+No matter how much you exercise, if you’re fueling your body with junk, it will be challenging to meet your cycling weight loss goal.
+Instead, focus on eating lean protein, fresh fruits, and vegetables, and limit all processed and sugary foods.
+Many cyclists also prefer to eat small meals, often throughout the day, to boost their metabolism.

 The worst thing you can do is reduce your caloric intake too much.
 Try to resist the temptation to undereat because your body needs all the energy it can get to fuel your rides!